 Sometimes, enough is too much

 Why would Force Dynamics make a small, limited-range motion platform after going to all the effort of convincing everyone how important it is to have a lot of motion range?
 Well, part of the answer is from here.
-We're not just a simulator company.
-Sometimes our job is to think not just about how to make the best simulation experience possible, but about how to do the best job for the customer.
+We're not just a racing simulator company.
+Sometimes our job is to think not just about how to make the best motion simulation experience possible, but about how to do the best job for the customer.
 And that's where the 302 comes in.

 Built to suit